-Himmelfarb Library provides an array of electronic information related to the field of Nursing, which you'll find linked in this guide.
+Himmelfarb Library supports the educational and clinical needs of students in all of GW's nursing programs.
+The library provides an array of electronic information related to the field of Nursing, which you'll find linked in this guide.

 The American Association of Colleges of Nursing (AACN) is the national voice for America's baccalaureate and higher-degree nursing education programs.